-So you’re the one making the turkey this year – lucky you!
+So you’re the one making the Thanksgiving turkey this year — lucky you!
 That also means you’re the one who will get most of the leftovers!
-Rule number one: make a turkey that will yield generous leftovers, for you, for your guests, for pot pies and soup.
+Rule number one: make a turkey that will yield generous leftovers for you, for your guests, for pot pies and soup.
 You can freeze whatever is left over.
 Here is what you need to know about cooking whatever size bird you bought to perfection!

-Most birds sold for Thanksgiving dinners in U.S. supermarkets are in the 16-pound range, with some being much larger.
+Most birds sold for Thanksgiving dinners in U.S. supermarkets are in the 16-pound range, and some are much larger.
 A 16-pound turkey will serve 10 to 12 people, with leftovers.
-As a general rule, when buying turkey aim for about 1 ½ pounds per person, especially if you want leftovers.
+When buying a turkey, the general rules it aim for about 1 ½ pounds per person, especially if you want leftovers.

 Turkey Cooking Times

-How Long to Roast a Turkey at 325°F
+How Long to Cook a Turkey at 325 Degrees F

-The basic rule of thumb is 20 minutes per pound, but a larger bird may take slightly less time per pound to cook, where a smaller bird might take more.
+The basic rule of thumb for cooking turkey is 20 minutes per pound.
+However, a larger bird may take slightly less time per pound to cook, whereas a smaller bird might take more.

 Tips for Cooking a Whole Turkey

-- Remember to remove the giblets and the neck from the interior of the turkey, and save them to make gravy (please link to gravy).
+- Remember to remove the giblets and the neck from the interior of the turkey and save them to make gravy.

 - Your oven may have hot spots, and the bird may cook unevenly.
 Rotate the pan to prevent that.

 - The depth and size of the pan can affect the heat circulation to all parts of the turkey.

-- If your turkey is browning too quickly you can tent it with aluminum foil.
-Make sure to remove the foil for the last 15 minutes of cooking to give the skin a chance to crisp up again.
-If you cover the bird with foil or a roasting pan lid it can affect the cooking time.
+- If your turkey is browning too quickly, you can tent it with aluminum foil.
+Make sure to remove the foil for the last 15 minutes of cooking, allowing the skin to crisp up again.
+If you cover the bird with foil or a roasting pan lid, it can affect the cooking time.

 - An oven cooking bag can speed up the cooking time.